Martin Jugie

-Martin Jugie (baptized as Etienne) was a French Roman Catholic Assumptionist and scholar born on May 3, 1878, in Paulhiac in south-western France.
+Martin Jugie (baptized as Étienne; 3 May 1878, Paulhiac – 29 November 1954, Lorgues) was a French Catholic priest and scholar.

+Biography

-Jugie was initially educated within the Assumptionist minor seminaries of Le Breuil in Deux-Sèvres between 1891 and 1893 and Clairmarais at Pas-de-Calais between 1893 and 1895, before entering the Assumptionist novitiate at Livry-Gargan on August 10, 1895, taking the religious name, Martin, before making his first vows precisely a year later.
-Jugie made his perpetual vows at the Assumptionist house in Jerusalem on August 15, 1897, whereupon Jugie undertook studies in philosophy between 1896 and 1898, before progressing on to study theology therein between 1898 and 1902.
-On December 21, 1901, Jugie was ordained to the priesthood by Luigi Piavi, the Latin Patriarch of Jerusalem.
+Jugie was initially educated within the Assumptionist minor seminaries of Le Breuil in Deux-Sèvres between 1891 and 1893 and Clairmarais at Pas-de-Calais between 1893 and 1895, before entering the Assumptionist novitiate at Livry-Gargan on 10 August 1895, taking the religious name, Martin, before making his first vows precisely a year later.
+Jugie made his perpetual vows at the Assumptionist house in Jerusalem on 15 August 1897, whereupon Jugie undertook studies in philosophy between 1896 and 1898, before progressing on to study theology therein between 1898 and 1902.
+On 21 December 1901 Jugie was ordained to the priesthood by Luigi Piavi, the Latin Patriarch of Jerusalem.